deepcharles/loadmydata/README.md

 # loadmydata
 Utility functions for loading data sets.

+The list of available data sets currently includes:

+- the UEA/UCR repository.

+This package relies on requests, tqdm, yarl (for the download), scipy and pandas (data container).

 ## UEA/UCR time series classification repository

 The list of available data sets from UEA/UCR repository is available [here](http://www.timeseriesclassification.com/dataset.php).